 Even as we have all faced challenges this past year, there are some good reasons to celebrate.
-An original music EP, a recent review, a new student website, a holiday feature film performance, and an arts grant - all generated by our singers and studio.
+An original music EP, a TV ad for Bloomingdales, a recent review, a new student website, and 32 total five star reviews - all generated by our singers and studio.

 After two 2019 solo acts at The Duplex Cabaret NYC, Rose has launched her first singer/songwriter website (see Singers page).
-You can hear her singing in ten live performance videos, including two original songs.
+You can hear her singing in live videos, including 2 original songs.
 She is now available for gigs, weddings, or any place else you want her to sing.

 See the new addition to the Reviews webpage.
 NJArts.net published a great article including the Anthony Tamburro Band's performance at Jersey City's Mastro's GBDD (Guitar Bar Drum Den) featuring the song "Windswept" from his debut roots rock singer/songwriter album "Alaska."